Thursday, August 8, 2013

-The Tragic 'Atomic Cover-up" Began
+The Tragic 'Atomic Cover-up"

 Published one year ago, my book and e-book: Atomic Cover-Up: Two U.S. Soldiers, Hiroshima & Nagasaki and The Greatest Movie Never Made (Sinclair Books).
-This is a haunting account of how the shocking cover-up extended to President Truman and the U.S. media.
+This is a haunting account of how the shocking cover-up extended to President Truman, other presidents and the U.S. media.
 See brief video with some of the footage below.
 David Friend of Vanity Fair calls it "a new work of revelatory scholarship and insight by Greg Mitchell that will speak to all of those concerned about the lessons of the nuclear age."

 And don't miss the wild Hollywood angle -- when the Truman White House censored the first major movie about The Bomb, from MGM, and even got the actor playing Truman fired!
 It's the subject of my current e-book Hollywood Bomb.

 Why did the cover-up of the film footage matter?
-While Americans were denied important truths about The Bomb -- filmed by their own military -- a costly nuclear arms race ensued, nuclear power became entrenched, and millions of Americans were exposed to dangerous levels of radiation in our own country.
+While Americans were denied important truths about The Bomb -- filmed by their own military -- a costly nuclear arms race ensued, nuclear power became entrenched, and millions of Americans (and many soldiers) were exposed to dangerous levels of radiation in our own country.
 Email me at: firstname.lastname@example.org.
 The video trailer below: